-Time for my Body Beast review as I finished my last workout.
-I can honestly say that this is one of the only Beachbody workouts that I was looking forward to finishing.
-Its not that it was any harder than the others but that it was much different.
-But lets get into the nitty gritty of it all.
+Stepping back in time to 2012 I can say Body Beast is one of the only Beachbody workouts I was looking forward to finishing.
+It’s not that it was any harder than the others but that it was much different.

-Beachbody introduced the Body Beast workout and Body Beast specific supplements at the 2012 Beachbody Coach Summit.
-It is a 90 day program with 12 workouts designed for anybody looking to bulk up and put on muscle (AKA – Beast Up).
-Put together by Sagi Kalev (newest Beachbody trainer) who has been bodybuilding since age 16 and has won numerous awards including Mr. Israel.
+You probably already know that Body Beast is a 90 day program with 12 workouts designed for those looking to bulk up and put on muscle.
+Sagi Kalev is the brains behind Body Beast and has been bodybuilding since 16 winning numerous awards including Mr. Israel.

 Was the first thing you said “Man, that guy looks kind of fat.”
 Its cool.
 That’s what I said too.
 This is the biggest I’ve ever been in my life and to be honest I’m a little uncomfortable with how large I am.

-Took 138 days to complete Body Beast.
-I’ve never completed a Beachbody program in the alloted time.
-Missed 14 days due to traveling (worked out but not Body Beast).
-Took 8 extra recovery days from playing double header softball games the night before or resting to play that night.
-Missed 10 days in a row due to injury.
-Throw in 10 lazy days and 6 days where I rode my mountain bike instead of doing Body Beast and you’ll get the 48 additional days.
+It took me 138 days to complete Body Beast.
+Missed 14 days to traveling.
+Took 8 extra recovery days from playing double-header softball games the night before or resting to play that night.
+Missed 10 days in a row to injury.
+Add in 10 lazy days and 6 days where I rode my mountain bike instead of doing Body Beast and you’ll get the 48 additional days.
 Only 10 non-active days in 4 months.
 Not too bad.

 Chest, shoulders, and arms are much larger.
 Received comments from family, friends, my girlfriend, and my buddies wives about how good I look (with my shirt on).
 I guess the ladies like big arms, big shoulders, and a big chest. 🙂